 - The student’s background and qualifications.

-Reporting Requirements: Award recipients are required to submit a brief report (500 words) summarizing their field research and describing how the funds were spent.
-The report will be submitted to email@example.com@lsu.edu.
+Reporting Requirements: Award recipients are required to submit a brief report (500 words) summarizing their field research and describing how the funds were spent, along with photocopies of receipts.
 Deadlines for submission of the reports are April 1 and November 1 for projects funded in the fall and spring semesters, respectively.
 Recipients may also be asked to make a brief presentation (10-15 minutes) in the Department Friday Forum series.

 Acknowledgement Requirements for Awards: Acknowledgement must be made in scholarly publications and presentations as well as graduate theses and dissertations from research supported by these awards.
 Required wording follows: “This research was funded in part by a Robert C. West (or R.J.
 Russell) Graduate Student Field Research Award from the Department of Geography and Anthropology at Louisiana State University.”